robinvanemden/sensors/30mhz/data/README.md

-# 30Mhz Zensie data sets
+## 30Mhz Zensie pre-saved data sets

 CSV file with one data point per hour for all sensors for a week: